Title: Accounting Procedures

 These procedures apply to all St. Olaf faculty, staff and student organizations.

 - Original invoices are the preferred method to be approved for payment, which helps eliminate duplicate payments.
-You should make a copy for your records if you desire one.
+Make a copy for your records if you’d like.
 Please see acceptable substantiation for other acceptable documents to use when an original invoice is not available.

 - Attach supporting documentation such as invoices, receipts, registration, etc.